bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

   * [Fine tuning XGBoost](https://medium.com/towards-data-science/fine-tuning-xgboost-in-python-like-a-boss-b4543ed8b1e) - medium

 The main data processing we needed to conduct for XGBoost modeling was adding the lag features.
 Meaning at each timestep, I wanted to add values for the previous 20 timesteps as well so the XGBoost model would have relevant information on previous timesteps as well.

-There are a few ways to setup XGBoost (and LSTM) for multi-step predictions.
-In order to do this, there are a few main methods that might work I found:

- 1. Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
- 2. Direct Approach: Fit the regressor for each time point we want to predict.
-This is essentially its own model per timestep we want to predict.
- 3. Recursive Approach:  Wrap the XGboost with Scikit Learn's MultiOutputRegressor() to get multiple outputs by creating clusters of models that actually predict values individually at each timestep based on the previous value.
-And then a larger model that predicts the value we actually are focused on (bid/ask price).
-Rinse & Repeat.

 Direct Approach explained: